harrisonjansma/Portfolio/README.md

 <p>
 <p>In this write-up I sought to answer whether a survey of mental health benefits of tech industry employees could be used to cluster employees into groups with good and bad mental health coverage.</p>

 <p> By cleaning survey data and performing an exploratory data analysis I was able to analyze the demographics of the tech industry.
 I found the the average respondent was a male, aged 35, located in the United States.
 By performing KMeans and agglomerative clustering (with scikit-learn) I attempted to cluster the data, but found the survey setup prevented any meaningful insight into the data.</p>

-  <p> By completing this project, I learned how to encode categorical data and create an insightful EDA with great visualizations.
+  <p> In completing this project, I learned how to encode categorical data and create an insightful EDA with great visualizations.
 I also learned how to implement clustering methods on data, and <b> analyze the appropriateness of the clustering method with various techniques.</b>

 May 23, 2018